tpm2-software/tpm2-tools/man/common/authorizations.md

 ## Passwords

-Passwords are interpreted in three forms; string, hex-string or a file.
+Passwords are interpreted in four forms:
+1. String
+2. Hex-string
+3. File
+4. Stdin

 A string password is not interpreted, and is directly used for authorization.
 A hex-string password is converted from a hexidecimal form into a byte array form, thus allowing passwords with non-printable and/or terminal un-friendly characters.
 A file form should be the path of a file containing a password in string or hex-string format to be read by the tool.
 Storing passwords in files prevents information leakage, passwords passed as options can be read from the process list.
+Stdin password input, just like string, is not interpreted.
+When specifying stdin passwords, there are two ways: Prompt and Process substitution.
+When using the prompt method, specifying the password should be followed with a return and ctrl+d so it becomes equivalent to a string password.
+As an example, tpm2_tool -p str:password is equivalent to tpm2_tool -p -, followed by prompt:password<return><ctrl+d>

 By default passwords are assumed to be in the string form.
 Password form is specified with special prefix values, they are:

-  * str: - Used to indicate it is a raw string.
+  * str:<password> Used to indicate it is a raw string.
 Useful for escaping a password that starts with the "hex:" prefix.
-  * hex: - Used when specifying a password in hex string format.
+  * hex:<password> Used when specifying a password in hex string format.
-  * file: - Used when specifying a password stored in a file.
+  * file:<file>    Used when specifying a password stored in a file.
 Useful to prevent leaking the password to UNIX utilities (such as ps).
+  * "-"            Used when specifying a password from stdin.
+There are 2 ways to specify the password.
+A prompt and by the process substitution method.
+Note that this is is similar to using file:-, however this option additionally hides password characters being echoed back to screen when using prompt.

 ## Sessions